John Burgon: Literary works

-In 1845, Burgon won the Newdigate Prize for his poem Petra, about the city of the same name, now in Jordan, which he had never seen.
+In 1845, Burgon won the Newdigate Prize, for poems by students at Oxford University, for his poem Petra, about the city of the same name, now in Jordan, which he had never seen.
 An excerpt describing the buildings has often been reprinted:

 The poem is chiefly remembered for the famous final line above, which quotes the phrase "half as old as time" from Samuel Rogers.
 This fourteen-line excerpt is often referred to as a "sonnet," but the poem is 370 lines long, in rhymed couplets.
 Burgon published it, apparently in a small pamphlet, in around 1845.
 A "Second Edition", "To Which a Few Short Poems Are Now Added," was published in 1846, and the text above follows that version.
 It contained some revisions: "sanctifies" had been "consecrates"; "call'd" had been "deemed"; "But rosy-red,—as if the blush of dawn" had been "But rose-red as if the blush of dawn", and so on.
 There was also an 1885 book containing the poem.

 Hugh Kenner commented on the precision of Burgon's language: